Types of Business Organizations in Nigeria, USA and UK.Abbakin

-In today’s social-economic environment, cooperative business organization are used by many as a means of helping member when in need of consumer loans or short-term borrowing that fund basic needs like health care, shelter, business, education, etc.
+In today’s social-economic environment, cooperative business institutions are used by many as a means of helping members when in need of consumer loans or short-term borrowing to fund basic needs like health care, shelter, business, education, etc.

-Wrapping up: 6 Types of Business Organizations to Consider
+Wrapping up: 6 Types of Business Organizations in Nigeria, USA and UK

 Although, the types of business structures discussed in this session may reflect beyond the well known legal business structure as available in your own jurisdictions.